amal404/amal404/README.md

 - 👀 I’m interested in ...Life goals
 - 🌱 I’m currently learning ...c,.py,.html,.java
 - 💞️ I’m looking to collaborate on ...Project Works
-- 📫 How to reach me ...NO were to find me
+- 📫 How to reach me
+-       ...NO ..find me

 <!---
 amal404/amal404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.